 We stand with unprecedented challenges ahead of us, and so far you have failed to guide us, to unite us and to give us confidence that our actions has the potential to make a real difference.

 One example of what we mean.
-This was what singer Missy Higgins wrote on her Facebook page a couple of days ago:
+This was what singer Missy Higgins wrote on her Facebook page:

 The 1,000 comments and replies quite clearly illustrate that Missy Higgins is not alone out there with her feelings of anxiety and questions about the future.
 Close to 5,000 people responded to Higgins’ Facebook post during the first day.
 700 shared it.